salmonb/webfx/.github/README.md

 </div>

-For platforms other than the Web, you can build native images for 64-bit devices.
+For platforms other than the Web, your application will be native on 64-bit devices.

 <div align="center">